-Spanking and criminal behavior
+Spanking and criminal behaviour

 In 1940, researchers Sheldon and Eleanor Glueck began their landmark study of delinquent and nondelinquent boys.
-They discovered how certain early childhood influences cause children to develop antisocial, violent behaviors.
+They discovered how certain early childhood influences cause children to develop antisocial, violent behaviours.
 They showed that the first signs of delinquency often appear in children as young as three – long before children come into contact with influences outside the home.
 The Gluecks showed that parents who fail to manage their children calmly, gently and patiently, but instead rely on physical punishment, tend to produce aggressive, assaultive children.
 The more severe and the earlier the mistreatment, the worse the outcome.

-The message here for all parents is a simple one: if you want to do everything within your power to prevent your child from one day joining the prison population, guide gently and patiently.
+The message here for all parents is a simple one: If you want to do everything within your power to prevent your child from one day joining the prison population, guide gently and patiently.
 Remove shaming, shouting, ignoring, threatening, insulting, bullying and spanking from your parenting tool kit.